 Animation can support educators in showing information in motion.
 It provides an intriguing alternative to sleepy text-based presentation.
 The Animated Chart project above is a great example.
 Animated objects, including colored shapes, images, and text, were used to show statistics.
 Besides, after appearing on the screen with eye-catching animations, the slides take time for viewers to read all the information at their own pace.
 Then, they can interact with the course by clicking a button to move backward or forward.
 Between an e-course with lengthy text and another containing motion graphics, which one can capture the learner’s attention better?

+Simplifying complex concepts is another benefits animation brings to e-courses.
 Many complex concepts cannot be described by words or live-action videos/ films.
 Also, many phenomena or scenarios cannot be seen or imagined.
 For example, the inner workings of the human body, complex economic models, crime-solving or large-scale geographical processes, the evolution of human beings, etc.

 In these cases, if course developers use text to describe the information, learners may find it difficult to understand or imagine.
 It makes the course content indigestible.
 Learners become bored and tired quickly.
 And you know, boredom is the biggest enemy of studying.
 Meanwhile, live-action videos or films will not be a good option too.
 It is not safe for the main characters to shoot the scenes in some types of video or movie.

 That is where the animation comes in to overcome the problem.
 It is an engaging tool to display how things work lively and illustrate processes vividly.
-As you can see, the project Human Revolution above helps to exhibit the evolution of human appearance with historical milestones and background music.
+As you can see, the project Human Evolution above helps to exhibit the evolution of human appearance with historical milestones and background music.
 Thanks to that, historical knowledge is digestible and does not make learners drowsy.

 A picture is worth a thousand words.
 You may have heard this concept before.
 According to MIT neuroscientists, the human brain can process a dozen images that the eye sees for as little as 13 milliseconds.
 That’s maybe the reason many learners prefer visual aids like images, videos, infographics to text.
 And, did you know that animation even helps improve knowledge retention better than images?
 In other words, we can say it is worth a thousand pictures.
 Let’s take a look at the below example:

-The ASEAN Infographic (A sample of Saola Animate 3.0)
+Example 3: The ASEAN Infographic (A sample of Saola Animate 3.0)